CumulusNetworks/docs/content/cumulus-linux-43/Layer-3/FRRouting/Configure-FRRouting.md

 {{%notice info%}}

-Cumulus Networks has not tested RIP, RIPv6, IS-IS and Babel.
+NVIDIA has not tested RIP, RIPv6, IS-IS and Babel.

 {{%/notice%}}